anantapalani/clion-cuda-run-patcher/README.md

 `path/to/cmake-build-[configuration]/[target]`
 on run/debug.

-Note that `OUTPUT_NAME` CMake target property is not supported by this plugin.
+CMake `OUTPUT_NAME` target property is correctly supported by this plugin as of v1.1.